rpickz/go-benchpress/README.md

 their relative values visually.

-You can choose between several dimensions (including nanoseconds per operation, bytes per operation, etc.) - for the most recent advise on this, please consult the help text using:
+You can choose between several dimensions (including nanoseconds per operation, bytes per operation, etc.) - for the most recent advice on this, please consult the help text using:
 ```bash
 gobenchpress -help
 ```

+There are also other formats to choose from - overall the following formats are supported:
+1. SVG (as a bar chart)
+2. PNG (as a bar chart)
+3. JSON
+4. CSV

+See the example [CSV Parser](./examples/csvparser) package for instructions on how to use different formats, and what they look like.

 ## How to Install?